Updated: June 2026

 Swimming at Lifeguarded Beaches

 For families visiting Anna Maria Island, swimming near a lifeguard tower is the safest and most stress-free way to enjoy the Gulf.
 Lifeguards actively monitor water conditions, post and adjust beach warning flags throughout the day, and are trained to respond quickly if currents strengthen or swimmers need assistance.
-For a detailed breakdown of what each flag color means, check out my Complete Guide to Beach Warning Flags on Anna Maria Island.
+Anna Maria Island has lifeguards stationed at Manatee Public Beach and along Coquina Beach and nearby Cortez Beach.
+For a detailed breakdown of what each flag color means, my Complete Beach Warning Flags on Anna Maria Island: My Insider Guide is essential reading before your first beach day.
+For exact locations, hours, and how to choose the safest spots to swim, my Lifeguard Stations on Anna Maria Island: My Insider Guide has it all covered.

 Sandcastle Building

 Anna Maria Island’s powdery white sand is perfect for sandcastle building, making it one of the simplest and most rewarding beach activities for families.
-The sand is soft, easy to shape, and holds moisture well—ideal conditions for building everything from simple towers to elaborate moat-surrounded castles.
-The best sand for building is found closer to the waterline, where it’s damp enough to pack and mold without collapsing.
+The sand is soft, easy to shape, and holds moisture well, ideal conditions for building everything from simple towers to elaborate moat-surrounded castles.
+The best sand for building is found closer to the waterline, where it is damp enough to pack and mold without collapsing.
+Before leaving, gently flatten your creations and fill in any deep holes to protect local wildlife, including nesting sea turtles, and keep the beach safe for other visitors.

 Shelling & Shark Tooth Hunting